fldbock/weather-plant-deploy/README.md

 The output of your last command will show you how access the application.

+### prod (EKS)

+Add your aws credentials to *.envrc* file:

+    export AWS_ACCESS_KEY_ID=""
+    export AWS_SECRET_ACCESS_KEY=""

+Go to *environments/prod/terraform* and execute:

+    terraform apply
+    task install

+The first command will spin up an EKS cluster and the prerequisite infrastructure.
+Don't forget to delete this infrastructure afterwards because it's expensive.

+    terraform apply
 ## Querying The API Examples

 Read list of plants: